Mr-Milk/SpatialTis/docs/source/about/development_guide.rst

 - `Github Actions <https://github.com/features/actions>`_

 And here are some requirements:
-.

 - Every exposed API should have type annotation.
-- Docstring is google style
+- Docstring is numpy style